spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/glue-api/documenting-glue-api-resources.md

 | `APPLICATION_PROJECT_ANNOTATION_SOURCE_DIRECTORY_PATTERN` | Specifies a template for paths where to search for REST API controllers on the **project** level. | `/Glue/%1$s/Controller/` |
 | `APPLICATION_CORE_ANNOTATION_SOURCE_DIRECTORY_PATTERN` | Specifies a template for paths where to search for REST API controllers on the **vendor** level. | `/*/*/src/*/Glue/%1$s/Controller/` |

 For information about REST API controllers, see step [4.
-Create a Resource Controller](/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/glue-api/implementing-a-rest-api-resource.html#create-a-resource-controller) in the **Implementing a REST API Resource** article.
+Create a Resource Controller](/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/glue-api/implementing-a-rest-api-resource.html#create-a-resource-controller) in the **Implementing a REST API Resource** document.

 ## 2. Test run